Open Universe for Blazars

 Open Universe for blazars is a programme developed as part of the Open Universe Initiative (Giommi et al. 2018) to support multi-frequency/multi-temporal blazar science by creating source catalogues and high-transparency data products that are ready for use or enable anyone interested in astronomy, with or without data analysis expertise, to do the same using innovative analysis methods.

-This paper presents a detailed X-ray spectral analysis of all the Swift observations (in PC and WT mode) of the 28 blazars that have been observed with XRT more than 100 times during the mission.
+This paper presents a detailed X-ray spectral and photometric analysis of all the Swift observations (in PC and WT mode) of the 66 blazars that have been observed with XRT more than 50 times during the mission.
 X-ray light curves have been constructed using both the fluxes from the spectral best fits, when the sources are bright enough for a detailed spectral analysis and for the fainter sources, using the image analysis presented in Paper I. See Giommi (2015) for a description and some preliminary results.

-Hammer-Aitoff plot of the sky in Galactic coordinates showing the position of the 28 sources in the sample.
+Hammer-Aitoff plot of the sky in Galactic coordinates showing the position of the 28 sources in the sample that have been observed more than 100 times.
 The names of HBL sources appear in blue color, while those of IBLs and LBLs are green and red respectively.
 The darker area highlights the part of the sky south of the equator, illustrating how most of the blazars best observed by Swift are in the northern hemisphere.

 Fermi-LAT adaptive-bin light-curves of bright blazars

 The emission from blazars is variable in all parts of the electromagnetic spectrum.
 The most rapid and the highest amplitude flux changes are observed in the gamma-ray band (> 100 MeV).
 When the gamma-ray light curves with regular (fixed) time bins are generated, the use of long bins will smooth out the fast variations during bright periods, while using short bins might result in many upper limits during the low- activity periods, which prevents variability studies.